KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/PhysInteractTextMining.md

-# Class: Text Mining Annotation about Physical Interaction (PhysInteractTextMining)
+# Class: Physical Interaction Text Mining (PhysInteractTextMining)

-_An association that represents a text mining annotation based on physical interaction._
+_A text mining annotation about on physical interaction._

 __